Lighting Indoor Houseplants

 Calculating wattage per square foot of growing area is a useful and easy way to estimate light required.
+When using fluorescent tubes, simply multiply the wattage desired by the square feet of growing area.
+For example, if you have a 4-square-foot area of low-light plants that need 10 watts, the calculation would be 10 watts × 4 square feet, or 40 watts.
 With this approach, light measurements are unnecessary unless problems develop.

-How can I tell if there is enough light?
+How can I tell if a plant is getting enough light?

-The growth pattern of the plant can be a good indication.
+The growth pattern of the plant can be a good indication of whether it is getting enough light.
 No growth may indicate poor light but could be a sign of other problems as well.
-A healthy plant under poor light may develop long internodes (length of stem between leaves).
-Leaves may develop smaller than normal on some plants.
-Color of many plants in poor light may be pale green, and lower leaves may yellow and drop.
+The signs that a healthy plant is not getting enough light include development of long internodes (length of stem between leaves) or of smaller-than-normal leaves; pale green stems and foliage; and lower leaves that are yellow and dropping.

 Windows facing south provide the brightest light conditions for the longest duration.
 In winter, any houseplant benefits from the light of a south window.
 However, plants that do not need bright light may be sunburned by the bright light at south windows in late spring, summer or early fall.
 Place plants requiring less light, such as African violets, at a north window or to the side or interior of a large south window during these times.
 South windows are most appropriate for plants requiring bright light and some direct sunlight.

 East and west windows are well suited to many plants in the medium light range, whereas north windows are satisfactory only for plants requiring the lower light levels.
 These plants should not receive direct sunlight.